aftix/hblog/katex/post/bacon.md

 !LATEX
     P(x) = a + x \cdot (b + x\cdot (c + x\cdot (d))) .
 !LATEX!
-That is Horner's method, It only requires !LATEX inline n!LATEX! additions and multiplications, where !LATEX inline n!LATEX! is the order of the polynomial.
+That is Horner's method, It only requires !LATEX~ n!LATEX! additions and multiplications, where !LATEX~ n!LATEX! is the order of the polynomial.
 As a bonus, it is numerically more stable.
-Let !LATEX inline b_k = a_k + b_{k+1}x_0!LATEX! for !LATEX inline k = n-1,n-2,\ldots, 0!LATEX! with !LATEX inline b_n = a_n!LATEX! (!LATEX inline a_k!LATEX! is the !LATEX inline k!LATEX!th coefficient of the polynomial).
+Let !LATEX~ b_k = a_k + b_{k+1}x_0!LATEX! for !LATEX~ k = n-1,n-2,\ldots, 0!LATEX! with !LATEX~ b_n = a_n!LATEX! (!LATEX~ a_k!LATEX! is the !LATEX~ k!LATEX!th coefficient of the polynomial).
-This is just formalizing Horner's method at !LATEX inline x_0!LATEX!: every !LATEX inline b!LATEX! is a step in the process.
+This is just formalizing Horner's method at !LATEX~ x_0!LATEX!: every !LATEX~ b!LATEX! is a step in the process.
-This means that !LATEX inline b_0 = P(x_0)!LATEX!.
+This means that !LATEX~ b_0 = P(x_0)!LATEX!.
 Now, if you make a polynomial !LATEX
     Q(x) = b_n x^{n-1} + b_{n-1} x^{n-2} + \ldots + b_1 ,
 !LATEX!